gcu-merk/CST_590_Computer_Science_Capstone_Project/documentation/docs/Benchmark _Milestone_1_Final_Draft.md

 ## Requirements Analysis: Use Cases

-The student comprehensively presents all of the use cases, listing the sequence of actions in each case, and uses diagrams or images to explain each.
-Information and justifications are accurate and appropriate.
 See Use_Cases.md for full list and diagrams.
 Example use cases:

 1. System detects and logs speeding vehicle (camera/radar fusion, event logging, alert generation)